 Do not change the ownership of these to your living trust.
 You can name your trust as the beneficiary, but be sure to consider all your options which could include your spouse; children, grandchildren or other individuals; a trust; a charity; or a combination of these.
 Whom you name as beneficiary will determine the amount of tax-deferred growth that can continue on this money after you die.

 Most married couples name their spouse as beneficiary because 1) the money will be available to provide for the surviving spouse and 2) the spousal rollover option can provide for many more years of tax-deferred growth.
-(After you die, your spouse can “roll over” your tax-deferred account into his/her own IRA and name a new beneficiary, preferably someone much younger, as your children and/or grandchildren would be.)
-A nonspouse beneficiary can also inherit a tax-deferred plan and roll it into an IRA to continue the tax-deferred growth, but only a spouse can name additional beneficiaries.
+After you die, your spouse can “roll over” your tax-deferred account into his/her own IRA and name a new beneficiary.

-Of course, any time you name an individual as beneficiary, you lose control.
-After you die, the beneficiary can do whatever he or she wants with this money, including cashing out the account and destroying your carefully made plans for long-term, tax-deferred growth.
+Another thing to consider when choosing a beneficiary for your retirement accounts is that any time you name an individual as beneficiary, you lose control.
+After you die, the beneficiary can do whatever he or she wants with this money, including cashing out the account and destroying your carefully made plans for long-term growth.
 The money could also be available to creditors, spouses and ex-spouses, and there is the risk of court interference at incapacity.

-The rules for these plans have recently been made simpler, but it is still easy to make a costly mistake.
-Because there is often a lot of money at risk, be sure to get expert advice.
+It is still easy to make a costly mistake when naming a beneficiary of qualified retirement accounts and since there is often a lot of money at risk, be sure to get expert advice.

 Unless the car is valuable and substantially increases your estate, you will probably not want it in your trust.
 The reason is if you are at fault in an auto accident and the injured party sees that your car is owned by a trust, he or she may think “deep pockets” and be more likely to sue you.